bianca-cristea/Brainwave/README.md

+#Brainwave#

+Build and Deploy a Modern UI/UX Website with React & Tailwind CSS (from JavaScript Mastery Tutorial Youtube)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.